 We are glad that you are considering graduate studies in Civil, Environmental, and Construction Engineering at Texas Tech University.
 A full view of our faculty research activities is available on our Research Overview web page.
 Before continuing the application process, please examine the Graduate Student Profiles to compare your profile to those of our currently enrolled graduate students.

-Application to a US graduate school can be expensive for many students.
+Application to a U.S. graduate school can be expensive for many students.
 Additionally, the amount of material required from the applicant is not insignificant and all documents, without exception, must be official.
-These guidelines, put forth from the Graduate School, are there to insure that only the best applicant is selected to be a member of the graduate body at Texas Tech University and our past history has shown that only the best applicant can meet the high standards set by the Department of Civil and Environmental Engineering.
+These guidelines, put forth from the Graduate School, are there to insure that only the best applicant is selected to be a member of the graduate body at Texas Tech University and our past history has shown that only the best applicant can meet the high standards set by the Department of Civil, Environmental, and Construction Engineering.
 As such, under no circumstances can the application fee be waived nor can anything less than official documents be accepted.
 Any requests for such a consideration will be answered in the negative.